ismsaa/CarbonFiles/README.md

 # CarbonFiles
-Iridium Files is a project created to replace and improve upon Windows File Explorer
+Carbon Files is a project created to replace and improve upon Windows File Explorer